mrdotan/apicv10/instructions/Lab4/index.md

 -   Test Your OAuth API in the Developer Portal.

-Continue the APIC Dev Jam!
-Go to[ APIC Dev Jam - Lab 5 - Advanced API Assembly](https://github.com/ibm-ecosystem-lab/APICv10/tree/main/instructions/Lab5) to learn about adding business logic to the API Gateway through the use of policies.
+Continue the APIC VEST Series!
+Go to[ APIC VEST Lab 5 - Advanced API Assembly](https://github.com/ibm-ecosystem-lab/APICv10/tree/main/instructions/Lab5) to learn about adding business logic to the API Gateway through the use of policies.